For calculating pressure drop in conveying pipe, please visit our pneumatic conveying handbookFollow us on Twitter

 Need to change the gasket at each opening

 The design of pipe bends is of particular importance for lean phase conveying where the product is circulated at high velocity.
 When hitting the bends some products will be damages - fragiles powder breaking and forming fines,

-In order to avoid such phenomena, the radius of the bend must not be too sharp.
+In order to avoid such phenomena, the pneumatic transport bend radius must not be too sharp.
 As a general rule, the ratio Bend Radius / Pipe diameter should not be below 10.